HNoMS Nordkapp: Guard and escort duties

 The next task for Nordkapp after she had dealt with Kattegatt came on 13 April, when she was ordered to go to Brønnøysund.
 A German Heinkel He 115 seaplane had landed there after running out of fuel and been seized by the local police, who had taken the four German airmen into custody.
 The aircraft was captured intact with a full bomb load and was later flown to Tromsø by Royal Norwegian Navy Air Service lieutenant Sivertsen and pressed into Norwegian service.

 From 16 to 22 April Nordkapp was deployed with a Royal Navy squadron of 14 warships and two troopships that had arrived at Sjonafjord north of Sandnessjøen.
 As the force split up and some of the destroyers sailed south, Nordkapp followed the main force north.
 During the time she followed the British vessels, the force was subjected to several German air attacks without the Norwegian ship suffering any damage.

 Patrol and bombardment missions

 After leaving the British task force, Nordkapp spent most of her time until late May patrolling and guarding a British mine field in the Andfjord in northern Nordland / southern Troms.

 At 24 May she called at Bodø, and by 30 May the evacuation of 4,000 British Army troops from the Bodø region began.
 By that time Bodø had been heavily bombed by the Luftwaffe over several days, and German troops was observed advancing towards Røsvik north-east of Bodø.
-On 3 June Nordkapp was despatched together with the 463-ton British-operated Q-ship Ranen to the Leirfjord to try to stop the advance of the enemy by sea.
+On 3 June Nordkapp was despatched together with the 463-ton British-operated Q-ship Ranen to the Leirfjorden to try to stop the advance of the enemy by sea.
 The two ships bombarded German forces in the area before splitting up and heading north, Nordkapp sailing to Svolvær.